awpenn/id_db/README.md

 bash setup.sh

 ## Additional Configuration
-You will have to create a .env file in the root directory of the repository (`id_db`), containing the appropriate database connection variables.
-Use the template below:
+Copy the `.env-template` as `.env` and enter the appropriate variable values.
 ```
 DBIP = "[DATABASE.IP.ADDRESS]"
 DBPASS = "[USER_PASS]" *for testing, will be "adsp.tester"*